jayfiled/zen_tickets/readme.md

 - Navigate to [localhost](http://localhost:4567/) in your browser
 - Follow the prompts to retrieve your support tickets and view each one 💪
 - To run tests: `rspec app_spec.rb`
+  - Two tests will fail.
+One testing a case with no network and one for wrong authentication.
+  - To make them pass (and others fail):
-  - Optional #1 : Turn off WiFi and run tests again
+    - Turn off WiFi and run tests again
-  - Optional #2 : Change the password in the .env file and run the tests again.
+    - Change the password in the .env file and run the tests again.

-### Project To-do
+### To-do
 - [x] **Set up Sinatra project**
 - [x] **Set up .env for authentication masking**
 - [x] **Figure out how to use basic authentication with api calls**